Sensory systems in fish: Chemoreception (smelling)

-The shape of the hammerhead shark's head may enhance olfaction by spacing the nostrils further apart.
+The shape of the hammerhead shark's head enhances olfaction by spacing the nostrils further apart.

 The aquatic equivalent to smelling in air is tasting in water.
 Many larger catfish have chemoreceptors across their entire bodies, which means they "taste" anything they touch and "smell" any chemicals in the water.
 "In catfish, gustation plays a primary role in the orientation and location of food".

 Salmon have a strong sense of smell.
 Speculation about whether odours provide homing cues, go back to the 19th century.
 In 1951, Hasler hypothesised that, once in vicinity of the estuary or entrance to its birth river, salmon may use chemical cues which they can smell, and which are unique to their natal stream, as a mechanism to home onto the entrance of the stream.
 In 1978, Hasler and his students convincingly showed that the way salmon locate their home rivers with such precision was indeed because they could recognise its characteristic smell.
 They further demonstrated that the smell of their river becomes imprinted in salmon when they transform into smolts, just before they migrate out to sea.
 Homecoming salmon can also recognise characteristic smells in tributary streams as they move up the main river.
 They may also be sensitive to characteristic pheromones given off by juvenile conspecifics.
 There is evidence that they can "discriminate between two populations of their own species".

 Sharks have keen olfactory senses, located in the short duct (which is not fused, unlike bony fish) between the anterior and posterior nasal openings, with some species able to detect as little as one part per million of blood in seawater.
 Sharks have the ability to determine the direction of a given scent based on the timing of scent detection in each nostril.
 This is similar to the method mammals use to determine the direction of sound.
 They are more attracted to the chemicals found in the intestines of many species, and as a result often linger near or in sewage outfalls.
 Some species, such as nurse sharks, have external barbels that greatly increase their ability to sense prey.

 The MHC genes are a group of genes present in many animals and important for the immune system; in general, offspring from parents with differing MHC genes have a stronger immune system.
 Fish are able to smell some aspect of the MHC genes of potential sex partners and prefer partners with MHC genes different from their own.